jet/equinox/DOCUMENTATION.md

 ![Equinox.CosmosStore c4model.com Code - with cache, snapshotting](http://www.plantuml.com/plantuml/proxy?cache=no&src=https://raw.github.com/jet/equinox/master/diagrams/CosmosCode.puml&idx=1&fmt=svg)

-After the write, we circle back to illustrate the effect of the caching when we have correct state (we get a `304 Not Mofified` and pay only `1 RU`)
+After the write, we circle back to illustrate the effect of the caching when we have correct state (we get a `304 Not Modified` and pay only `1 RU`)

 ![Equinox.CosmosStore c4model.com Code - next time; same process, i.e. cached](http://www.plantuml.com/plantuml/proxy?cache=no&src=https://raw.github.com/jet/equinox/master/diagrams/CosmosCode.puml&idx=2&fmt=svg)

 In other processes (when a cache is not fully in sync), the sequence runs slightly differently:
 - we read the _Tip_ document, and can work from that snapshot
-- the same fallback sequence shown in the initial read will take place if no suitable snapshot that passes the `isOrigin` predicate is found within the _Tip_
+- the same Loading Fallback sequence shown in the initial read will take place if no suitable snapshot that passes the `isOrigin` predicate is found within the _Tip_